arvidlindbladd/arvidlindbladd/README.md

   ps ; I do not do C+H Unless Your A Friend.
 I do not like strangers i have not talked to sitting with me.

+I dont prefer to be near crowds on ponytown, Just a preference thing.
+I do not have crowd discomfort, I just do not like being near ponytown crowds

 ------------------------------------------------------------------------------------------------------

 Do not act weird around me, I am still a Minor.